RadjaPutra/twittersearch--COVID19/README.md

 The script will run until all tweets within your search criteria have been found.

 I got my permission to using this soruce of code by Copyright (c) 2016 Alexander Galea.

+next step :

+    You will recieve a JSON file contains unstructured data.

+i am using jupyter notebook for read JSON and add the data to dataframe.
+#open the twitter.ipynb

+and u can read anything using the code for example :